 Day 9 brought about a final day of running, as I was still training for the Paris Half Marathon in early March.
 The race would be immediately after a 13-hour flight home to Luxembourg and then a train ride from Metz to Paris.
 Check out that race recap here.

 On my final full day, I made an 8 mile run out to a unique park called Haw Par Villa.
 It was created by the man who invented Tiger Balm to teach youths and others about Asian historical stories.
 Entrance into the park is free allowing one to view the most colorful, somewhat crazy and interesting sculptures depicting different eras in eastern time.
 Most stories are fables or folk and lore while others are about royalty and religious conquests.

 After getting my unique cultural history lesson, I took the metro over to the Chinese Gardens.
 Here I found beautifully kept landscapes with authentic Chinese and Japanese architecture housing the most amazing bonsai tree collection.

-Making my way back to the hotel to shower and pack, Katie and I had a final happy hour with dinner and meeting some other expats and Australian tourists before making I made my way back to Chiangi Airport for a red eye flight.
+Making my way back to the hotel to shower and pack, Katie and I had a final happy hour with dinner and meeting some other ex-pats and Australian tourists before making I made my way back to Chiangi Airport for a red-eye flight.

-In summary, Asia has some of the most beautiful, culturally influencial countries in the world with the most amazing food and people.
+In summary, Asia has some of the most beautiful, culturally influential countries in the world with the most amazing food and people.
 I’m thankful for the opportunity to visit Singapore, Thailand, Cambodia, and Indonesia.
 Being able to experience this interesting world is my strong passion and I can’t wait for my next adventure.